wandss/FileNetPEAPI/README.md

 ###Version 1.3.0:
 - Created functionality for searching Groups in Directory Service.
-- Created functionality for updating values in steps.
+- Created functionality for updating values and selecting available responses in steps.
--